cosmos/ibc/ibc/1_IBC_ARCHITECTURE.md

 ## Operation

-The primary purpose of IBC is to provide reliable, authenticated, ordered communication between modules running on independent host distributed machines.
+The primary purpose of IBC is to provide reliable, authenticated, ordered communication between modules running on independent host machines.
 This requires protocol logic in the following areas:

 - Data relay
+- Data confidentiality & legibility
 - Reliability
 - Flow control
 - Authentication